Healthy Alfredo Sauce with Greek Yogurt

 Cals: 158 | Protein: 14 | Sugar: 2 | Fat: 10 | Fiber: 0.3 | Diet: Gluten-Free

+My Healthier Alfredo Sauce with Greek Yogurt has become a regular in my kitchen, especially on pasta nights when I want that rich, creamy comfort without all the heavy cream.
 I’ve always loved classic Alfredo sauce but never loved the heavy feeling (or the guilt) that came afterward.
 Creating this version was such a relief — all the cheesy, garlicky goodness I crave, but light enough that I feel great after enjoying it.

-Why You’ll Love This Healthy Alfredo Sauce Recipe
+Why This Healthy Alfredo Sauce Works

 How to Make My Healthy Alfredo Sauce